warpspeed/warpspeed-docs/v1/vagrant-site-management.md

 ## warpspeed site:create [TYPE] [NAME] [OPTIONS]...

 This command will create a site template along with all of the necessary server configuration.
-The directory for the site's files will be created in the `~/Sites` directory, which will be mirrored to your virtual machines `~/sites` directory.
+The directory for the site's files will be created in the `~/Sites` directory, which will be mirrored to your virtual machine's `~/sites` directory.

 ### TYPE